kriskhaira/rattan/README.md

 ## Rattan CSS Framework

-This is Rattan CSS, a simple CSS framework inspired by Blueprint and other CSS frameworks but minus the fat.
+This is Rattan CSS, a simple CSS framework for getting started quickly with theming.

 ## Features